Manchester Essex Regional Middle/High School: Regionalization

 In 2000, Essex voters approved a plan to create a regional school district with Manchester-by-the-Sea.
-Pursuant to Chapter 71 of the General Laws of the Commonwealth of Massachusetts, the towns of Essex and Manchester-by-the-Sea signed the Regional School District Agreement, which was subsequently amended on October 14, 2003 and May 10, 2007.
+Pursuant to Chapter 71 of the General Laws of the Commonwealth of Massachusetts, the towns of Essex and Manchester-by-the-Sea signed the Regional School District Agreement, which was subsequently amended on October 14, 2003, and May 10, 2007.
 The agreement established the Manchester Essex Regional School District, with a regional school committee consisting of seven members, four of whom were to be residents of Manchester and three residents of Essex, and mandates that the District maintain at least one elementary school facility in each member town.

-Under the new consolidated school district, Essex Elementary became a pre-kindergarten to Grade 5 school, with students in Grades 6 through 8 now attending the regional middle school, and Manchester Junior-Senior High School went from graduating fewer than 50 students to more than 100 in less than five years.
-Already obsolete and decaying, the school suffered significant overcrowding.